 Wooden cutting boards are easily overlooked when considering kitchen must-haves, but they are one of my most frequently used tools.
 They can take a lot of abuse and deserve a little love, so this week we're going to talk about how to restore them with one household item!

-When my husband & I got married, we started with a couple plastic cutting boards.
+When I first moved out on my own, I started with a couple plastic cutting boards.
 None of them lasted very long before they would end up scratched and would become hard to get clean.
-Finally I convinced him to let me order a set of 3 wooden cutting boards.
+Finally I ordered a set of 3 wooden cutting boards.
 Unlike the plastic ones, they are NOT dishwasher safe.
 We learned the hard way that you really can't put them in the dishwasher or the wood will separate and crack.
-To break him of the habit, I bought a huge wooden cutting board.
+To break us of the habit, I bought a huge wooden cutting board.
 It's too large to throw in the dishwasher, but perfect for carving a big bird, large melons, and more.
 Now, I have the huge one and a new set of 3 to work with!

 With such an investment, I had to do a little research to find the best way to care for it.
 After every use, I scrub the cutting board with soapy water, dry it, and put it away.
 I learned you should oil it regulary, but the price of the speciality oils made my thrifty mind cringe.
 I couldn't imagine paying $20 or more for a small bottle of oil that could only be used for one thing.
 After looking around, I realized some people use olive or vegetable oil but they can both go rancid.
 Who wants to be cutting fruits & veggies on a rancid board?!?